 The policy appears in the Device Policies table.

-Edit or delete a device policy
+Edit a device policy

-To edit or delete a policy, select the check box next to a policy to show the options menu above the policy list.
+To edit a policy, select the check box next to a policy to show the options menu above the policy list.
 Or, click a policy in the list to show the options menu to the right of the listing.